Commonwealth Distance Learning Scholarships

 To apply for a Commonwealth Distance Learning Scholarship, candidates must:

-- be unable to afford to study the course without this scholarship
+- Be unable to afford to study the programme without this scholarship.

-- hold an offer to start their chosen course of study in the 2021/22 academic year
+- All candidates must hold an offer to start their chosen course of study in the 2022

 Eligible Commonwealth countries

 - Solomon Islands

 Applicants are required to apply to the University for the MSc Dementia Studies before submitting a scholarship application to Commonwealth Scholarships.